 Adding extra liquid is also recommended if your blender is still having a hard time with your green smoothie.

-blenderfuitIF THAT’S NOT WORKING
+IF THAT’S NOT WORKING

 Also keep in mind the type of greens you are using.

-Spinach is softer than kale, for example, which will definitely need to have the hard stem cut out of it, and then the leaves cut into bite-size pieces before blending.
+Spinach is softer than kale for example, which will definitely need to have the hard stem cut out of it, and then the leaves cut into bite-size pieces before blending.

-Average blender is around 300 watts, costs between $30-$50, and almost always burn out fairly quickly.
+The average kitchen blender is around 300 watts, costs between $30-$50, and almost always burn out fairly quickly.

 The next up is around 700 watts, is definitely more powerful, but you still must chop & dice solid foods and greens up very small.